[American Civil Rights] "Red Squad" Archive Documenting Surveillance of U.S. Citizens by the FBI, Detroit City Police, and the Michigan State Police

 Dr. David Herreshoff was a tenured English professor at Wayne State University, publishing the books "American Disciples of Marx" (1967) and "Labor into Art" (1991), he was also active in the New Left and prominent in Detroit's Anti-War Movement.
 This archive records the multilevel, government sanctioned methods used by the Red Squads to clandestinely track and document the activities of Herreshoff and many others.
 The set of circumstances which resulted in the creation and retention of this Red Squad archive, are mostly due to the fact that Herreshoff had the foresight to request, retain and curate the evidence compiled against him in the first place.
-Fortunately, this archive now stands as a precious resource for scholars, and an information touchstone in the study of such undemocratic tactics - and their threat to democracy.
+Fortunately, this archive now stands as a precious resource for scholars, and an information touchstone in the study of such undemocratic tactics.
 It is also interesting to note, that those very policies which made Herreshoff's experience neither singular nor remote, also caused many thousands of other American citizens to be impacted by Red Squad activities.

-Price: $6,500.00 CAD other currencies
+Price: $7,500.00 CAD other currencies